Sarah Palfrey Cooke: Personal life

 She had two children and was married three times: to Marshal Fabyan, Elwood Cooke, and Jerome Alan Danzig.
 She married Fabyan on October 6, 1934, but divorced him in Reno, Nevada on July 20, 1940.
 She married Cooke on October 2, 1940, and their daughter was born in December 1942.
 She divorced him on April 29, 1949, on grounds of cruelty.
 She married Danzig on April 27, 1951, and remained married to him until her death of lung cancer in 1996.
 Their son was born in December 1952.

 Her brother John Palfrey, also an excellent tennis player and an expert on atomic energy, married Belle "Clochette" Roosevelt Palfrey, a granddaughter of Theodore Roosevelt and a daughter of Kermit Roosevelt.

-She also had four sisters, Joanna, Lee, Mianne and Polly, who were all fine tennis players.
+She also had four sisters, Joanna, Lee, Mianne, and Polly, who were all tennis players.

 She was a member of the Junior League of New York City, NY.